The Next Darfur?

 SOUTH KORDOFAN, SUDAN — The squat, tin-roofed buildings of the Mother of Mercy Hospital lie surrounded by rocky hills in a natural amphitheater in Sudan’s rebel-held Nuba Mountains.
-The hospital was made for 80 patients, but last month there were four times that number.
-Beds lined the corridors and the outside verandas.
-Injured civilians and wounded soldiers lay alongside the sick, diseased, and malnourished.

 When Liberian dictator Charles Taylor was convicted by the International Criminal Court this week of committing, aiding, and abetting crimes against humanity in Sierra Leone’s civil war, it was widely regarded as an overdue act of justice.
 But it was also an opportunity to reflect on the many other alleged war criminals still awaiting their day in court.

 How Khartoum is Yet Again Chasing Civilians From Their Homes